fabon/ellkm/README.md

 The first column identifies each row with an alphanumeric identifier.

 ========================================================================
 Upcoming work
 ========================================================================

- - Command line options : sparsity parameter, number of clusters, threshold value for objective function.
-Now this options needs to be specified at compile time
+ - Command line options : maximum number of iterator (default to 20), minimum threshold value for objective function (default to 10^(-9)).
+Now this options needs to be specified at compile time (-D MAX_STEPS=XX -D MIN_THRESHOLD=XX)

  - R binding